 Hai Van Pass, the natural border between the two provinces of Hue and Danang City with a length of 21 km across the high mountains of a branch crossing to the sea of Truong Son Mountain Range.
 Hai Van Pass (meaning ocean and clouds because the waves pat mountainside and all year round cloud cover on top) is considered the most beautiful and also the most dangerous scenic pass of Vietnam on the journey north to south for more than 700 years, with the height at the top of the pass is 496m above sea level.

-This is supposed to be the most scenic route in Vietnam.
+This is supposed to be the most scenic route in Vietnam and many travelers prefer to ride a motorbike over Hai Van Pass to enjoy the thrilling and exciting experience.
 At the crest of Hai Van Pass, you will find Pillboxes – fortifications built by French and then used by South Vietnamese and Americans.
 A stop here will leave you fighting off aggressive vendors and swamps of flying insects.

 The slow climb upwards takes around an hour and the winding route down-hill may be stomach-churning experience for some.

 Hai Van Pass crosses the country from the western border to the east coast, thus creating a distinctively different climate, culture and people in the two regions.
 Transportation through Hai Van pass, before Hai Van tunnel built, is quite difficult.
 Road trip passing over the pass takes an hour, however instead you will have the opportunity to admire the pass and scenery below or witness the spectacular fog.
 Although the terrain of the road is quite dangerous due to high mountains and deep pools, this place is an ideal tourist destination for a stop, photographing on the way from Hue to Da Nang.